 Do NOT encourage high intensity physical activity before bed.
 Making time for movement throughout the day is vital to having a healthy, happy kid.
 However, depending on the age of your child, your routine may need to start sooner than later.
 Doing high intensity physical activity earlier in the day actually helps you child sleep better!
 Try to encourage movement earlier in the day, it will use their energy sooner and make them more tired for bedtime.

 Do NOT just put them in bed.
-Naomi Hoffman, a Family Life Educator from Sanford Children’s CHILD Services, suggests that parents consider their child’s bedtime routine as a chance to connect with their child more than they do during the day.
+A Family Life Educator from Sanford Children’s CHILD Services suggests that parents consider their child’s bedtime routine as a chance to connect with their child more than they do during the day.
 “Feel free to get creative with the routine, but remember that doing the same thing every night is comforting for a child.”
 Taking the time to read a book (even if it’s the same one for a 10th time) or having a warm bath deepens the sense of trust and love that a child has with their parents.

 Do NOT ignore their questions.
 Just because you create their routine doesn’t mean that they can’t ask questions to understand.
 Explaining why certain rules are the way they are can help the child understand how their bodies and brains work.
 For example, if they ask why they can’t have a sugary snack before bed, you can explain to them that sugar will make it harder for them to sleep.
 If they’re asking about lots of different rules and boundaries, try letting your child have some say in the rules.
 It will encourage them to follow their rules and learn more about their routines.